suinleelab/AIControl.jl/README.md

 control ChIP-seq datasets*

 ## Required libraries for AIControl

-AIControl module is coded in **Julia 0.6**.
+AIControl module is coded in **Julia 0.6.4**.

-Following modules are required.
+Before you start, make sure your have the following required modules.
 Use `Pkg.add()` to install libraries.
 - Pkg.add("DataFrames")
 - Pkg.add("JLD")